 As Henderson notes, our natural inclination is to look to black belt types for guidance.
 Though, oftentimes they were too far “removed from these early experiences and what they had to do to reach that position”.
 What’s more, people at the top of their game have the ability to countersignal.
 This means they can bend or even break some rules and get away with it.
 Just consider the difference between a student being late for class versus the instructor.

 This is why in martial arts and life, a good strategy to avoid the Curse of Knowledge is to look at “purple belts”, that is people halfway to mastery, for guidance.
 They’re advanced enough to serve as a role model.
 But not so advanced that they’re out of touch with the challenges a beginner faces.

 The Curse of Knowledge is an important concept to be aware of, as it can lead to misunderstandings and, in some cases, conflict.
 Fortunately, it’s a phenomenon that can be avoided by taking the necessary steps to ensure that conversations remain clear and accessible.

-It’s possible to bridge the gap between those with greater knowledge and those who know less.
+It’s possible to bridge the gap between those with greater knowledge and those who know less from both directions.
 This requires a combination of intellectual humility and empathy.
 Once we’ve mastered this level of approachability, there’s no need to conceal our talent or skill.